parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 const data = Object.fromEntries(formData.entries());
 ```

+It feels strange to encode your body data with something called URLSearchParams, but hey, it works!

 #### GET

 You can also use GET.
 GET is the default form method after all.
 A form GET request will pass all the data in the URL as query params, therefore not suitable for sensitive or large amounts of data.
 That being said, GET would probably be fine for this use case.